Javascript is not enabled.

 Simon recommends that retirees visiting or newly settled in Mexican communities ask around and talk to locals about the safety of various areas.
 Wherever you go, he adds, it’s wise to not wear expensive jewelry or otherwise conspicuously display wealth.

-Americans who encounter problems of various sorts in Mexico can contact the U.S. Embassy in Mexico City or the nearest of the nine U.S. consulates throughout the country.
+Americans who encounter problems of various sorts in Mexico can contact the U.S. Embassy in Mexico City or one of the nine U.S. consulates located throughout the country.
+You’ll find contact information for all the diplomatic facilities on the U.S. Embassy website.

 “Mexico has all of the things that an American retiree is looking for,” says Kathleen Peddicord, founder and publisher of Live and Invest Overseas, which produces books, newsletters and online guides on moving and doing business abroad.
 “It’s accessible and nearby, and it has great weather and great beaches, and it can be really, really affordable.”

-Because Mexico is so close, it’s easy to split your time between there and the U.S. Heidi Kimsey, 61, and her husband, Larry White, 75, spend half the year in Mexico (they live in Valladolid but plan to relocate to Mexico City next year) and half in Asheville, North Carolina.
+Because Mexico is so close, it’s easy to split your time between there and the U.S. Heidi Kimsey, 62, and her husband, Larry White, 77, spend half the year in Mexico (mostly in Valladolid) and half in Asheville, North Carolina.

 “We’ve been driving back and forth,” Kimsey says.
 “We usually leave for Mexico sometime in late October and then head back north in April.”